utah-cs4470-sp25/class/spec.md

 ```

 It is a compile-time error if the number of dimension variables does
 not equal the rank of the array.
-Also, only the outermost of a nested
+Also, only the outermost layer of a nested
-array can have its dimensions bound in this fashion (since nested
+array can have its dimensions bound in this fashion (since nested arrays are
-arrays are not guaranteed to be rectangular).
+not guaranteed to be rectangular).

-Lvalues can bind the parts of a tuple:
+Lvalues can bind the fields of a struct:

 ```
 lvalue : <argument>
-       | { <lvalue> , ... }
+       | <variable>{ <lvalue> , ... }
 ```

 Bindings are the same as lvalues but also include types:

 ```
 binding : <argument> : <type>
-        | { <binding> , ... }
+        | <variable>{ <binding> , ... }
 ```

-> Here are some example arguments, and then the bindings they introduce:
+> Here are some example arguments and the bindings they introduce:
 >
 > `x : int` takes an `int` argument
 > and binds `x : int`.